Baker activates National Guard to assist with school transportation amid bus driver shortage

-BOSTON (WHDH) - Gov. Charlie Baker on Monday activated the National Guard to help local communities transport students to school amid a national bus driver shortage.
+Gov. Charlie Baker on Monday activated the National Guard to help local communities transport students to school amid a nationwide bus driver shortage.

-Guard personnel will be made available to serve as drivers of school transport vans to address staffing shortages in certain districts as the 2021-2022 academic year gets underway, according to Baker.
+Guard personnel will be made available to serve as drivers of school transport vans to address staffing shortages in certain districts as the 2021-2022 academic year gets underway, according to the governor.

 “The safe and reliable transportation to school each day is critical to our children’s safety and education,” Baker said.